-

 Close -

-Construction of shared pathway from Kelly’s Flat through Wanaka Primary School, connecting with Mount Aspiring College and running to Lismore Park.
-A raised safety platform and a pedestrian refuge island will be installed on Plantation Road outside Mount Aspiring College.
+Work to construct shared pathway from Kelly’s Flat through Wanaka Primary School, connecting with Mount Aspiring College and running to Lismore Park is nearly complete.

 Close -

-Work is now underway to construct a shared pathway from Plantation Road, running through Lismore Park to Hedditch Street near its intersection with Little Street.
-A raised safety platform will be installed on Hedditch Street and Plantation Road.
+Work to construct a shared pathway from Plantation Road, running through Lismore Park to Hedditch Street near its intersection with Little Street is now complete.

 Close -